 Before you rush of to supplement with iron, though, there are two things to consider.
 First, iron and magnesium compete for receptor sites in the body, so taking too much can affect your magnesium stores.

 Second, according to Dr. Campbell-McBride iron supplementation can actually make anemia worse under certain conditions:

 Most people with abnormal gut flora have various stages of anaemia.
 It is not surprising.
 They not only can’t absorb essential for blood vitamins and minerals from food, but their own production of these vitamins is damaged.
 On top of that people with damaged gut flora often have a particular group of pathogenic bacteria growing in their gut, which are iron-loving bacteria (Actinomyces spp., Mycobacterium spp., pathogenic strains of E. coli, Corynebacterium spp., and many others).
 They consume whatever iron the person gets from the diet, leaving that person deficient in iron.
 Unfortunately, supplementing iron makes these bacteria grow stronger and does not remedy anaemia.”
 (Gut & Psychology Syndrome)

 As mentioned under the thyroid section, a deficiency in B vitamins can cause neurological issues which result in tingling sensations.

 So that’s it!
 Everything I’ve learned about Restless Leg Syndrome and a bag of chips (fried in coconut oil, of course!)

 What’s worked for you?

 Disclaimer: None of these statements have been evaluated by the FDA.
-The information on this blog is not meant to diagnose, treat, or cure any disease.
+The information on this blog is for informational purposes only and is not meant to diagnose, treat, or cure any disease.
 You can see my full disclaimer here.